Skip to Content

 Source: Shutterstock

-The Ann van Dyk Cheetah Centre aims to ensure the long-term survival of the cheetah and African wild dog through various conservation projects such as breeding programs that bred rare king cheetah and other big cat species on its captive breeding facility to maintain gene pools.
-There were also research programs and reintroducing animals projects in areas where they occur.
+The Ann van Dyk Cheetah Centre aims to ensure the long-term survival of the cheetah and African wild dog through conservation projects such as breeding programs that have bred the rare king cheetah and helped maintain genetic diversity in the captive cheetah population.
+There are also research programmes and reintroduction projects that release captive-bred animals into protected areas within their historic range.

 Furthermore, the center is involved in public awareness projects and a partner of the Cheetah Outreach Anatolian Guarding Dog Project.

-Ann van Dyk Cheetah Centre is an ecotourism, research, and wildlife centre in South Africa, which was founded to help endangered cheetahs.
-Ann van Dyk offers a variety of programs to educate the public on conservation efforts for cheetahs, create cheetah breeding project, as well as promote tourism to South Africa that earns recognition from the South African nature foundation.
+The Ann van Dyk Cheetah Centre is an ecotourism, research, and wildlife centre in South Africa, founded to help conserve cheetahs and African wild dogs.
+It offers a variety of programs to educate the public on cheetah conservation, continues its captive-breeding and reintroduction work, and promotes conservation tourism in South Africa.

-They also offer do-it-yourself a guided tour with photography tours for those who want their own up-close experience with these animals and there are occasional workshops and conferences held at Ann van Dyk for NGO members like WWF or TNC.
+They also offer self-guided and photography tours for visitors who want an up-close experience with these animals, along with occasional workshops and conferences for conservation professionals.

 See Related: Animals With Best Sense of Smell